yashpotdar-py/SheetSense/README.md

 ## License 📄
 This project is licensed under the MIT License.
+Developed by: Team TechParser

-Made with ❤️ for Google Sheets users
+-Your AI wizard for Google Sheets!